Getting Started

 • Used Start mode — a throwaway Codespace on PPBDS/codespace-starter — to complete the Getting Started and Introduction to R tutorials from tutorial.helpers, downloaded your answers, then deleted the Codespace.

-For the first several tutorials you just use Start mode and download your answers — no repository needed.
+For doing some tutorials, you can just use Start mode and download your answers — no repository needed.
 When a later tutorial asks you to keep your work and build on it, the next chapter, Git and GitHub, shows you how to create a repository you own.

 Let’s get started!